angrykoala/wendigo/README.md

 > This is a wrapper around browser.page.evaluate

 **query(selector, childSelector?)**
-Queries the given css selector and returns a DOM node.
+Queries the given css selector and returns a DOM element.
 If multiple elements are matched, only the first will be returned.
 Returns null if no element found.

 ```js
 const element = await browser.query("h1");